emrgnt-cmplxty/automata/automata/docs/core/base/toolkit.rst

 ``Toolkit`` is a container class that holds a set of tools.
-Tools are essentially functions or coroutines that perform specific tasks, used by agents for various purposes. ``Toolkit`` keeps such tools organized and simplifies their usage by providing methods for representing the toolkit and handling its tools.
+Tools are essentially functions or coroutines that perform specific tasks, used by providers for various purposes. ``Toolkit`` keeps such tools organized and simplifies their usage by providing methods for representing the toolkit and handling its tools.